AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

     - Added a locale to the en.yml that allows sites to configure the icon on the Aeon request button without editing the `.html.erb` file directly.
       Please check https://fontawesome.com/ for the list of available icons.
+- **20180531**
+    - Additions
+        - Added support for custom record mappers.
+        - Added support for specifying record types to be specified from the config.
+        - Added support for hiding the button for records that have listed access restriction types.
+        - Added support for positioning the Aeon request button relative to the other page actions.
+    - Improvements
+        - Renamed the mappers to include Aeon in the name for a bit of name safety.
+        - Replaced the switch in the erb that finds the appropriate mapper for a record with a call to a class method `#mapper_for(record)` on the base record mapper class.
+        - Changed the operation of the `aeon_site_code` mapping.
+No longer need to specify a mapping for the Aeon site code in the OpenURLMapping table.
+The Aeon DLL will automatically route the provided Site code directly into the Transaction record.
+        - Now uses a method provided by ArchivesSpace to add the Aeon request button.
+        - Now shows the button enabled for Accessions even if they don't have containers, in cases where requests are only permitted for containers as well as Accessions.
+        - Improvements to checking to see if the current record is/has a container.

 ## Configuring Plugin Settings